jkaewprateep/Grayscale_to_colors/README.md

 # Grayscale_to_colors

 Convert grayscales image back to colors, there are many discussion about recovers of the image data from previous lossy method or path fullfilled of the image from previous data or database patterns.
-Consider the gary_scale image is a lossy image created from 'tf.image.rgb_to_grayscale()' had result as [ width x height x 1 channel ] and original or target recovery has data [ width x height x 3 channels ].
+Consider the gary_scale image is a lossy image created from 'tf.image.rgb_to_grayscale()' had result as [ width x height x 1 channel ] and original or target recovery has data [ width x height x 1 channel ].

 ## Load an image ##